astropy/astroquery/docs/eso/eso.rst

 Only a small subset of the keywords presents in the data products can be obtained with `query_instrument()`.
 There is however a way to get the full primary header of the FITS data products, using `get_headers()`.
-This method is detailed in the exampled below, continuing with the previously obtained `table`.
+This method is detailed in the example below, continuing with the previously obtained `table`.

 .. code-block:: python